Sheffield's Coat of Arms

 The arms were granted to the Sheffield Borough Council on 16 July 1875, and subsequently to the present City Council on 1 September 1977.

-The lion is taken from the Arms of the Dukes of Norfolk, lords of the manor of Sheffield; it appeared also in the Arms of the Talbot family, their predecessors in the lordship.
+The lion is taken from the Arms of the Dukes of Norfolk, lords of the manor of Sheffield.
+It also appeared in the Arms of the Talbot family, who held the lordship before them.

-The sheaf of arrows was the main motif in the seals of the Burgery of Sheffield and the Twelve Capital Burgesses, the 2 bodies which bore the brunt of local government in Sheffield before the creation of the Borough.
+The sheaf of arrows was the main motif in the seals of the Burgery of Sheffield and the Twelve Capital Burgesses, the two groups that managed local government before the Borough was created.

 Use of our logo and coat of arms